Bald Hills Radiator: Description

+The medium wave transmitters were eventually replaced with solid-state Nautel ND series transmitters that use a Class-D amplifier containing MOSFET devices.
+The shortwave transmitters were then decommissioned, the VLQ9 and VLM4 services were discontinued and the shortwave curtain array antennas removed.

 Condition

-The transmission equipment is completely preserved and housed in its original 1943 location.
+The original VLQ transmitter is completely preserved and housed in its original 1943 location.

 Significance

 The VLQ transmitter STCA880A (1943) constructed for the National Broadcasting Service was the first high frequency transmitter in Queensland and the second in Australia.
 It is the last of its type in the world and is a relic of a period when high frequency (short wave) transmissions were the most favoured means of broadcasting to country areas.
 It was used extensively on broadcasts to Papua New Guinea.
 It was at the vanguard of the era of shortwave transmission which started when it and the Bald Hills centre were both new.

 It illustrates an important phase of the very rapid development of the National Broadcasting Service's Queensland operations.
 This phase began at a relatively early stage in the history of the radio broadcasting in Australia.
 It enabled access for the first time to radio services for communities in inland and remote centres, thereby reducing their isolation.

 The transmitter is of totally Australian design and has a very high content of Australian manufacture, only meters and valves being imported.
 Its operation was water cooled, a technological practice of the time and was in either full-time or reserve service for forty five years, from 1943 until 1988.
 It is completely preserved, housed in its original 1943 location.

 The transmitter is a very significant historical relic, as it is probably the only surviving specimen of this very interesting short wave transmitter type.
 The design by STC dates from the late 1930s.
 It has been recommended that the equipment should be retained as a broadcasting heritage exhibit.

 The other transmitters on the site form, with STCA880A, Australia's largest collection under one roof of retired and operating radio transmitters.
 Dating from 1948 or possibly earlier, they are, except for one recovered from 4QN Clevedon in 1960, in their original locations.

-The significance of the site lies essentially in its connexion with the transmitters.
+The significance of the site lies essentially in its connection with the transmitters.
 The aerial, erected in 1947, has become a very well known local landmark.

-Their significance attaches to the transmitting equipment housed in the main building, a unit purpose built in 1941-42 and modified or extended on at least four occasions since.
+Their significance attaches to the transmitting equipment housed in the main building, a unit purpose built in 1941–42 and modified or extended on at least four occasions since.